About

 Does the male help raise the ducklings?
 Answer: No.

 What do the ducklings eat after leaving the nest?
-Answer: Animal matter, primarily insects and duck weed.
+Answer: Animal matter, primarily insects and aquatic vegetation.

 2011 was an amazing year for the Woodiecams.
 We witnessed 5 successful wild Wood Duck nests with 74 babies safely jumping out of the boxes.
 Several of the best videos are on this website in the videos page.
 We also heard babies chipping away at the eggs and talking to each other while still in the eggs with the new Woodiecam1 egg microphone.
 This amazing audio is also on the videos page.
 A must listen to.
 Another very popular item in 2011 was the outside camera Woodiecam2.
 We watched 4 broods of babies skydiving out of the boxes from this new camera.